benedictjohannes/ram-sentinel/README.md

 3.  **Strict Override:** Configuration follows a "Manual Override" logic.
 If you set a specific Byte limit (`500MB`), the vague Percentage limit (`5%`) is ignored.
 You get exactly what you ask for.

 > `ram-sentinel` is heavily inspired by the excellent [`earlyoom`](https://github.com/rfjakob/earlyoom), implementing many features I wished it had (like surgical process targeting and fine grained tuning).
 For a deeper dive into the architectural decisions, see [GEMINI.md](GEMINI.md).

+### Roadmap

+We're in the exciting early phase.
+I've used ram-sentinel on my CachyOS KDE desktop myself and it appears to be solid.
+But expect refinements and breaking changes before 1.0.

+> Feedback, issues, and PRs are **very** welcome!
+Contributors wanted. 👋

+#### 1. Comprehensive Integration Testing Framework

+We deliberately skip traditional unit tests—mocking the wild west of `/proc`, PSI, and real-world process chaos just breeds false confidence.

+Instead, we're building a full end-to-end behavioral testing suite:
+- Runs the **exact release binaries** in a clean, reproducible environment (e.g., a minimal Ubuntu VM via virsh with 2 CPUs / 4GB RAM—the perfect choke point).
+- Includes a **coordinator** to orchestrate scenarios and a **troublemaker** to simulate realistic culprits (sleeping renderer tabs, RAM-hungry spikes, mixed workloads).
+- Parses structured logs, monitors live PSI/meminfo, and asserts **surgical precision**: "Did it snipe only the lazy tabs without touching the IDE?"

+This gives us rock-solid, real-world proof that ram-sentinel delivers on its promises—no hype, just results.
+Conceptual details in [TestingFramework.md](TestingFramework.md).

+#### 2. Full System-Level Daemon Mode

+Once the testing framework is battle-hardened, we'll expand beyond userspace:

+- Optional **root mode** as a proper system service.
+- New CLI flag: `--listen [socket-path]` for the userspace daemon - lets the root daemon push notifications to your user session (so desktop pop-ups still work seamlessly).
+- **Cgroup v2 awareness**: Layer surgical targeting on top of cgroup pressure metrics for better scoping in containerized/mixed setups.
+Inspired by tools like `systemd-oomd`—thanks for the blueprint!

+The goal?
+Make ram-sentinel the go-to guardian for all things Linux: desktops, workstations, and servers.
+Okay, well, maybe not Android 😖